 Sportsbet – Owned by Irish betting giant Paddy Power, Sportsbet.com.au is Australia’s most popular online sportsbook.
-It specialises in mobile betting with dedicated iPhone and Android apps and innovate sports wagering products such as the Sportsbet Multi Builder tool.
-Sportsbet customers can also enjoy regular specials and fresh promos every week, while new punters can score a $501 welcome bonus just for signing up.
+It specialises in mobile betting with dedicated iPhone and Android apps and innovative sports wagering products such as the Sportsbet Multi Builder tool.
+Sportsbet (read our Sportsbet Australia review) is the biggest corporate bookie in Australia and claims to have over 1 million customers active.

 Palmerbet – The Palmer name has a long and well-respected association with New South Wales racing, but Palmerbet is no one-trick pony.
-The 100% Australian owned and operated bookie runs markets on everything from athletics to yacht racing, with a very healthy focus on Australian football and European soccer matches.
+The 100% Australian-owned and operated bookie runs markets on everything from athletics to yacht racing, with a very healthy focus on Australian football and European soccer matches.
 If you want consistently superior odds, particularly on racing, Palmerbet could the best sports bookie for you.com.
 You can find our more information about Palmerbet in our review.

 Top sports betting markets

-From the wildly popular to the downright obscure, the best Australian betting sites operate markets on just about every sport imaginable.
+From the wildly popular to the downright obscure, the best sports betting options operate markets on just about every sport imaginable.
 These are some of the biggest drawers at our trusted online and mobile bookies.